mhebbel2/comfyui-model-installer/README.md

 ## Requirements

 Runs on linux (tested debian/bash).
+Should work on mac OSX as well (not tested).

 If you want to use the remote vast ai uploading feature you need to install vastai CLI: